-53 What are the international exchanges that currently list crude oil futures?
+What are the international exchanges that currently list crude oil futures?
 How are their trading scales and extent of market influence?

 About a dozen exchanges worldwide list crude oil futures today.
 The two most influential are NYMEX, part of the CME Group, and the Intercontinental Exchange (ICE).
 The NYMEX WTI Crude Oil futures and ICE Brent Crude futures, accordingly, are the respective benchmark in the United States and Europe.
 Other important benchmarks are INE's Shanghai crude oil futures and Dubai Mercantile Exchange's Oman crude oil futures.
-Notably, INE's contract, listed merely a few years ago, has become the thirdmost-traded crude oil futures contract in the world.
+Notably, INE's contract, listed merely a few years ago, has become the third-most-traded crude oil futures contract in the world.

-According to the latest data from the Futures Industry Association (FIA), the most-traded crude oil futures contracts in 2022 were ICE's Brent crude oil futures, NYMEX's WTI crude oil futures, Moscow Exchange's Brent crude oil futures, Multi Commodity Exchange's crude oil futures, and INE's Shanghai crude oil futures.
+According to the latest data from the Futures Industry Association (FIA), the top three most-traded crude oil futures and options contracts in 2023 were ICE's Brent crude oil futures, Multi Commodity Exchange's crude oil options, and NYMEX's WTI crude oil futures; INE's Shanghai crude oil futures ranked sixth.

-Annual trading volume of above contracts in 2022 is provided in Appendix 6.
+Annual trading volume of above contracts in 2023 is listed in Appendix 6.

-54 What is the underlying crude or quality for WTI and Brent futures?
+What is the underlying crude or quality for WTI and Brent futures?

 The underlying for WTI (West Texas Intermediate) futures listed on NYMEX is a light sweet crude oil.
 Besides, WTI futures contracts can also deliver other crudes included in the DSW (Domestic Sweet Streams).
-The underlying for brent futures is a light sweet crude produced in the Brent and Ninian oilfields in the North Sea region of the North Atlantic Ocean.
-Currently, the delivery grades of Brent include Brent blend, Forties, Oseberg, Ekofisk, and Troll (BFOET).
+The underlying for brent futures is a light sweet crude produced in the Brent and Ninian oil elds in the North Sea region of the North Atlantic Ocean.
+Currently, the delivery grades of Brent are BFOETM (Brent Blend, Forties, Oseberg, Ekofisk, Troll, and WTI Midland).

-55 Who are the main participants in the international crude oil physical and futures markets?
+Who are the main participants in the international crude oil physical and futures markets?